UNLV-SPFG/UNLV-SPFG.github.io/_posts/2022-05-06-conf-exo4-posters.md

   - Zhang, Shangjia
 ---

-Thanks to SOC member [Jason Steffen](/team/steffen-jason/), AASTCS 9: [Exoplanets IV](https://aas.org/meetings/aastcs9/exoplanets) conference (May 2–6, 2022, M Resort Spa Casino, Las Vegas, NV) was a huge success and the largest AAS meeting to date, with over 500 attendees.
+Thanks to SOC member [Jason Steffen](/team/steffen-jason/), the [AASTCS 9: Exoplanets IV](https://aas.org/meetings/aastcs9/exoplanets) conference (May 2–6, 2022, M Resort Spa Casino, Las Vegas, NV) was a huge success and the largest AAS meeting to date, with over 500 attendees.

 Congratulations to our following members for presenting their posters, viewable from the links below:
 - [**Baehr, Hans**](/team/baehr-hans/)